What is a class?

-A Ruby class helps you define a blueprint for objects.
+A class in Ruby is the basic building block for Object-Oriented Programming & it helps you define a blueprint for objects.

 Objects are the products of the class.